buttahtoast/helmize/content/getting-started/quickstart.md

 EOF
 ```

-With this initial configuration we have added a base directory which will lookup all files within.
+With this initial configuration we have added a base directory which will lookup all files within (it's not reuired to have a base condition).

 ## Structure